omardinfo/omard.info/about/index.md

 - ##### 1996

 > The Omard United Methodist Church celebrates their 100th anniversary.

+- ##### 2023

+> **June 30th** — The Omard United Methodist Church disaffiliates from the United Methodist Church and joins the Global Methodist Church denomination.
+The church is renamed to simply, “Omard Church”.

 ---

 <a href="https://docs.google.com/spreadsheets/d/1DHt6LQ_o57QMqf9y9txVRvFtYh01Q2KTyTg2tlwCMMM/edit?usp=sharing" target="_blank" class="btn">See List of Pastors</a>